Review: Maybank World Mastercard

 How much must I earn to qualify for a Maybank World Mastercard?

-The Maybank World Mastercard has a S$80,000 p.a. income requirement, which is a bit of a strange place to be.
+The Maybank World Mastercard has a minimum income requirement of S$80,000 p.a., which is an odd middle ground.
 It’s not quite as exclusive as the S$120,000 mass affluent segment, nor is it as accessible as the S$30,000 entry-level segment.

 In fact, the income requirement is a throwback to 5-10 years ago, where miles cards like the DBS Altitude, Citi PremierMiles and UOB PRVI Miles all had S$80,000 income requirements, presumably to give them an air of prestige (even though any requirement above S$30,000 is essentially arbitrary).

-That said, my understanding is that Maybank is not strict at all with this requirement, and it’s not difficult to get approved even if you don’t meet the threshold.
+That said, Maybank does not enforce this requirement strictly, and it’s not difficult to get approved even if you don’t meet the threshold.

 How much is the Maybank World Mastercard’s annual fee?